Discover more at the Yorkshire Dales

 The Tramper can be used by anyone with reduced mobility, as long as they are able to use the handlebar steering and hand controls.
 The scooter is easy to use, and we’ll give you a full induction, so don’t worry if you’ve never used one before.
 With a top speed of four miles an hour you will easily keep up with your walking companions.

-We have a specific route that takes you on a track from the estate office, through woodland, past Tarn House and along the shore of Malham Tarn.
-From here there is a short section off-road before you come back round to the estate office on the road.
+We have a specific circular route that takes you on a track from the estate office and along the shore of Malham Tarn.
+From here there is a short section off-road on grass before you come back round on the road and join the track again.
+The track goes through woodland and leads you back to the estate office.
 This walk is approximately 4.5 miles long and you will be given a map and directions to take with you.
-You also have the option of doing a shorter linear route to the shore of the Tarn and back (approx. 2 miles).
+You also have the option of doing a shorter linear route to the shore of the Tarn and back (approx. 1 mile).

-We have one Tramper which is available to book Mondays – Fridays between 10am – 2pm and some Saturdays (29 July, 5, 12, 19, 26 August) during the summer holidays.
+We have one Tramper which is available to book Monday - Friday 10am – 2pm.

 Booking is essential.
 We recommend you book well in advance, ideally a minimum of two days before your planned visit.
 This is because the Tramper is popular, and a trained member of staff must be present on the day of hire.